-Clinical Data Registry Reporting remains challenging in 2015.
-There is a scarcity of specialty registries available for EP to report to.
-Their number and affordability needs to increase.
-While ACC's Pinnacle is a well-developed registry for cardiology, even at this time directly reporting through the EHR is not supported with any vendor.
-It is likely that by the end of the year prevalent vendors such as Epic may permit direct registry population.
-While the ACC is encouraged by CMS' proposed removal of the prior "ongoing submission" requirement and replacing it with an "active engagement" requirement, we seek further clarity in how to prove active engagement.
+Registry reporting remains challenging in 2015.
+There is a scarcity of specialty registries available for EPs to report to and their number and affordability needs to increase.
+While several vendors willingly export files with sufficient data for registry participation, others refuse to export more than the "minimum government standard", put in place artificial technical barriers, or attempt to charge excessive fees.
+Although the ACC is encouraged by CMS' finalized removal of the prior "ongoing submission" requirement and replacing it with an "active engagement" requirement, we seek further clarity in how to prove active engagement.
 Given that three active engagement options are outlined, if there is an expectation upon being audited, that the participant must prove they are currently participating in the production option of active engagement (option 3), the language should clearly stipulate what is needed to support proving participation at this level.

 We would caution CMS on the timeline for this required objective.
 Given that reporting remains challenging and can act as a barrier to participation, mandating participation can cause an unprecedented surge in registry enrollment which on the surface seems like a good problem to have.
 However, the time necessary from engaging an appropriate registry, to executing a contract, to achieving active engagement, is by no means an expeditious process.
 Before finalizing this requirement we would strongly urge CMS to consider the many months it can take to finalize agreements and the time it will take for registries to adapt to this influx, again, preventing providers from being penalized for actions outside of their control.
+CMS also requires in Option 1 that participants complete registration with a CDR but does not outline what registration entails, how it might be proven, or how participants will attest to this.
+CMS must continue to release FAQs and provide other educational opportunities so program participants are provided the clarity needed to meet the requirements of this option.
+The driving mission towards increased health information exchange and improved outcomes can quickly unravel if providers sign up for registries and await testing only to find out that their proof of registration does not meet the documentation requirements provided to CMS auditors.
+In lieu of this, the ACC suggests that CMS alter the definition of "Active Engagement" in Option 1 to "contact was initiated by the physician to the CDR or PHA via email or written notice within the EHR reporting period."